adamspd/spam-detection-project/README.md

-# Django-Spam-Detector
+# Spam-Detector-AI

-Django-Spam-Detector is a Python package for detecting and filtering spam messages using Machine Learning models.
-The package integrates with Django and offers three different classifiers: Naive Bayes, Random Forest, and Support Vector Machine (SVM).
+Spam-Detector-AI is a Python package for detecting and filtering spam messages using Machine Learning models.
+The package integrates with Django or any other project that uses python and offers three different classifiers: Naive Bayes, Random Forest, and Support Vector Machine (SVM).

 ## Table of Contents